szilamer007/RangemanSync/README.md

 # RangemanSync
 This is a custom built Casio GPR-B1000 sync application that has GPX export and OpenStreetMap based maps.
 I don't have any documentation about the communication protocol of the watch so I had to figure out everything by myself.
 This is the reason why you can expect some minor differences between my sync app and G-Shock Connected.

+## About myself
+I'm a .NET backend one-man developer so please don't expect 1 minute fixes, or instant replies from me.
+I'm only doing this project on my freetime, but I'll try to do my best to answer questions / address potential issues.

 ## Installation
 Just use the latest APK file on the releases page.
 The complete install process and the steps are in this Youtube video :